Cricket Fielding Positions

 Often the batter thinks of the expected ball based on where the fielders are positioned.
 Batters often tell themselves, ‘if it is this type of ball, don’t hit the ball there’.
 Disappointingly, they often can’t resist the temptation to hit the ball to exactly where they said they wouldn’t, or are forced into a mistake because the ball wasn’t what they expected and are dismissed.
 It is a game of chess on an open field, all players anticipating what the other players will do and making a move based on that.

 The bottom-line is, 9 fielders and one wicket-keeper can be positioned anywhere the Captain wants.
-I have even bear witness to 9 slips, Australia versus Zimbabwe in Harare 1999; Damien Fleming to the late Trevor Madondo who safely let the ball pass through to the keeper, while a very uninterested Andy Blignaut, leaning on his bat at the non-striker’s end, kept the umpire company.
+I have even bear witness to 9 slips, Australia vs Zimbabwe in Harare 1999, 2nd ODI; Damien Fleming to the late Trevor Madondo who safely let the ball pass through to the keeper, while a very uninterested Andy Blignaut, leaning on his bat at the non-striker’s end, kept the umpire company.

 In the modern-era plagued with ODI and T20 cricket that requires sublime thinking outside the box, even Test Cricket occasionally has unorthodox positions.
 Abu Dhabi 2014 saw Australia Captain Michael Clarke position a fielder directly behind the umpire about halfway to the boundary.
 No name for that position except ‘different’.